sreeluxmi/sreeluxmi/README.md

 hey yooo

 I write code.
 Mostly Python/Django.
-I solve problems, and outside the screen I just live, occasionally pretending to be an adult.

 ## what you’ll find here
 - 🛠️ APIs and backend systems I’ve worked on.